MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2.md

 #### PostWebMessageAsString

-This is a helper for posting a message that is a simple string rather than a JSON string representation of a JavaScript object.
+Posts a message that is a simple string rather than a JSON string representation of a JavaScript object.

 > public HRESULT [PostWebMessageAsString](#postwebmessageasstring)(LPCWSTR webMessageAsString)

-This behaves in exactly the same manner as PostWebMessageAsJson but the `window.chrome.webview` message event arg's data property will be a string with the same value as webMessageAsString.
-Use this instead of PostWebMessageAsJson if you want to communicate via simple strings rather than JSON objects.
+This behaves in exactly the same manner as `PostWebMessageAsJson`, but the `data` property of the event arg of the `window.chrome.webview` message is a string with the same value as `webMessageAsString`.
+Use this instead of `PostWebMessageAsJson` if you want to communicate using simple strings rather than JSON objects.

 #### Reload